Thread: Artist Residency & Cultural Center

-Thread invites artists and writers of any medium or style.
 Residencies last at least 4 weeks with the specific duration determined on a case-by-case basis.
-There will be two to four artists in residence at a time between the months of August and May; the residency is closed during June and July.
+There will be two to four artists in residence at a time between the months of July and April; the residency is closed during May and June.

 Thread covers the following expenses for all resident artists:

 - Food and Board

 - All travel within Senegal (from arrival to departure).